 When good design is effectively brought together with exciting printing and finishing techniques, they can make you feel something profound.
 It’s a partnership nearly as profound as that enjoyed between guide dogs and the visually impaired people whom they serve.
 It’s a point compellingly made by the intricate cover of this notebook, which holds a delightful surprise for those who receive it when they donate to Israel’s Guide Dog Center.

 Closed, the cover displays the face of a dog comprised of what looks like multi-colored stained-glass shards.
 Lift the cover, however, and you quickly discover that what you’ve been looking at is an intricately laser-cut sheet of 300 gm (200 lb.)
 Black Favini Burano paper resting atop a second – digitally printed – sheet.
 That paper not only contains the same dog illustration, but also a full-body side-view of the animal AND a man – all in the same geometric-pattern style.
 The message is crystal clear: this is a colorful celebration of the special relationship between the visually impaired and their guide dogs.

 “We wanted to design this piece as a present for donors, a piece with value – something to use and keep,” explains Tal Huber, founder of design studio Giraff, which created the piece.

 As you can see, laser cutting is a stunning way to not only draw the eye to the sheet being cut, but also to cleverly reveal what lies beneath.
 Never tried this technique before, or at least not very often?
-If you’re a PaperSpecs PRO or VIP member, we have you covered.
+If you’re a PaperSpecs PRO member, we have you covered.
 Check out your PRO Guide to Laser Cutting.